-- Solar power provides 0.1 percent of our total energy. - Solar power is expensive-photovoltaic solar is more than twice as expensive as coal, and thermal solar is more than three times as expensive. - Solar power produces 0.04 percent of our electricity. - Solar power producers receive subsidies of \$775.64 per megawatt hour of electricity produced.
+- Solar power provides 0.2 percent of our total energy. - Solar power produces 0.1 percent of our electricity. - Solar power is expensive-photovoltaic solar is more than twice as expensive as natural gas, and thermal solar is almost four times as expensive. - Solar power producers receive subsidies of \$775.64 per megawatt hour of electricity produced.

 Solar power has a longer history than some might imagine.
-The first solar cells were made in 1883 by American inventor Charles Fritts.1 The first photovoltaic cells powerful enough to run everyday electrical equipment were created in 1954.2 The first utility-scale solar plants were built in the 1980s both by the Department of Energy and by private companies.3 But because solar is the most
+The first solar cells were made in 1883 by American inventor Charles Fritts.
+The first photovoltaic cells powerful enough to run everyday electrical equipment were created in 1954.
+The first utility-scale solar plants were built in the 1980s both by the Department of Energy and by private companies.
+Hut because solar is the most expensive way to create electricity, solar market penetration has been very low.